 A range of issues can cause barriers to learning, such as strained relationships, increased anxiety, health issues, alcohol/drug problems, feeling down, difficulty concentrating, lack of motivation or feeling ill.
 These concerns or other stressful events may lead to diminished academic performance or may reduce your ability to participate in daily activities.
 College resources can help you address these and other concerns.
-You can learn more about our broad range of confidential mental health or medical services at the Counseling Center located in Admin 151 or Health Services located in lower level of St. Joseph’s Hall.
+You can learn more about our broad range of confidential mental health or medical services at the Counseling Center located in the Health & Wellness Center, Marian Hall, Room 220.

 Please remember that the Counseling Center is also a confidential place to talk about sexual assault incidents.
 Getting help is courageous and will make a difference.

 - Statement on Success and Emotional and Physical Health

 Success in this course may depend heavily on your personal health and wellbeing.
 Recognize that stress is an expected part of the college experience, and it often can be compounded by unexpected setbacks or life changes.
 I encourage you to reframe challenges as an unavoidable pathway to success.
 Reflect on your role in taking care of yourself throughout the term, before the demands of exams and projects reach their peak.
 Please reach out to me about any difficulty you have that may impact your performance in your courses or daily activities as soon as it occurs and before it becomes too overwhelming.

 There are many campus resources available to help, including the confidential resources of the Counseling Center and Health Services.
 Please talk with me if you need help in accessing these or resources.